-Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications

-We have a program that helps make sure members safely use prescription opioids and other frequently abused medications.
-This program is called a Drug Management Program (DMP).
-If you use opioid medications that you get from several doctors or pharmacies, or if you had a recent opioid overdose, we may talk to your doctors to make sure your use of opioid medications is appropriate and medically necessary.
-Working with your doctors, if we decide your use of prescription opioid or benzodiazepine medications is not safe, we may limit how you can get those medications.
+Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications medications that you get from several prescribers or pharmacies, or if you had a recent opioid overdose, we may talk to your prescribers to make sure your use of opioid medications is appropriate and medically necessary.
+Working with your prescribers, if we decide your use of prescription opioid or benzodiazepine medications may not be safe, we may limit how you can get those medications.
 If we place you in our DMP, the limitations may be: